-- Open the on-screen piano (M).
-Tap on any note or rest to select it, or simply tap an empty area at the end of a bar to move the cursor to that location.
+- Open the on-screen piano (n).
+Tap on any note or rest to move the Input Cursor to that location, or simply tap an empty area at the end of a bar to move the cursor to that location.
 If you're in Select Mode and the cursor selection isn't empty, you will see the corresponding piano keys appear in the down (highlighted) position.
 Play any note(s) on the piano to add to the selected chord.
 Tap on any of the down piano keys to remove the corresponding note from the selected chord.
 To add a rest using the piano, select a rest from the toolbar, then play any key on the piano.
-If the Tie (J) button is selected, a tie will be added to each note in the selection.
+If the Tie (I) button is selected, a tie will be added to each note in the selection.
 The selection will remain on the note/chord that was changed.
-You can also use the menu to edit the selected note or chord's properties. - Open the on-screen guitar fretboard ( in the Instrument icon set.
-Tap on any chord or rest to select it with the cursor.
+You can also use the menu to edit the selected note or chord's properties. - Open the on-screen guitar fretboard ( ) in the Instrument icon set.
+Tap on any chord or rest to select it with the cursor in Select mode.
 Selecting a guitar chord in either standard or tab notation with the fretboard open will highlight its string and finger positions, which you can edit using the fretboard.
 In select mode, every time you tap on the fretboard, a note will be added to the existing chord.
 To stop editing the current chord while in Select mode, tap on the score to the right of the cursor to move the cursor to the next chord or empty spot.
-Use the left menu to edit the note type of the selected note or chord. - When editing with either the On-Screen Keyboard or Fretboard: Remember that the logic of Note entry is identical for both of these instruments: - Use Write mode (>) for entering new notes while advancing the cursor: - Tap on a piano key (or string & fret position in fretboard) to add a new note. - Tap the delete or undo button to remove notes. - Use Select mode (x) for entering or removing new notes without advancing the cursor: - Tap a piano key (or string & fret position in fretboard) to add a new note to the chord selected by the cursor - \ If a note/chord is selected by the cursor and you wish to remove it, tap the corresponding highlighted piano key (or blue inlay in fretboard) to un-highlight it
+Use the left menu to edit the note type of the selected note or chord.

+When editing with either the On-Screen Piano or Fretboard, the logic of Note entry is identical for either editing mode:

+- Use Write mode (/) for entering new notes while advancing the cursor: - Tap on a piano key or fret position to add a new note. - Tap the delete or undo button to remove notes. - Use Select mode (x) for entering or removing new notes without advancing the cursor: - Tap a piano key or fret position to add a new note to the chord selected by the cursor - If you wish to remove a note/chord beneath the Input Cursor, highlighted the corresponding piano key to remove the corresponding note - Removing all notes will convert the selected chord into a rest